Exabyte-io/documentation/docs/cluster/jobs.md

 mpirun -np $PBS_NP hostname
 ```

 Please note that if you use PARALLEL extension directive in your job script file the job will be executed exclusively on requested nodes.
-For above example 2 nodes with their all cores are assigned to the job but mpirun uses only 8 cores of each node.
-In addition the job is charged for the number of hours not seconds or minutes.
-So if the above job runs for 10 minutes it will be charged an hour.
+For above example 2 nodes with **all** cores available are assigned to the job but mpirun uses only 8 cores on each node.
+In addition the job is charged for the number of whole CPU-hours (not CPU-seconds).
+So if the above job runs for 10 minutes it will be charged 1 hour times the total number of CPUs available on the requested nodes.

 ## Torque Keywords

 The following keywords may be specified as qsub command line options, or as directives (preceded by #PBS) embedded in a batch script.